 The rate of union membership in Holmen varies between countries and is highest in Sweden, at 80.9 per cent.
 The equivalent figures for the UK are 44.5 per cent.
 The company considers it important to have a distinct counterpart for important negotiation issues.

 Collaboration over nation borders with the Holmen European Works Council

 The Holmen European Works Council (HEWC) is the Group's internal European union council.
 Its activities are governed by EU law.
-The Council consists of eleven members and represents all the larger units.
+The Council consists of eight members and represents all the larger units.
 The HEWC convenes twice a year, and acts as a forum for consultation across national borders.
 Experience is favourable, and the HEWC has helped Group units in various countries to come closer together.

 Disputes and disagreements

 When disagreements over working conditions arises that cannot be resolved by managers and employees with assistance from the unit's HR department are referred for local negotiation between representatives of the company and the employee's union.
 If the parties still fail to agree, the matter can be referred for central negotiation between representatives at national level.
 The Labour Court is the arbiter of last resort in Sweden.
 The disputes that arise in Holmen are resolved in virtually all cases within the company.
 It is very unusual for disputes to go to court.

 Overmanning arises when the company's organisation is larger than is required for the long-term operation of the business in accordance with the strategy established by the company.
 When this situation occurs, the employer negotiates with the unions with a view to reaching a mutually acceptable solution.
 In Sweden, a risk and impact assessment is also made in accordance with the guidelines issued by the Swedish Work Environment Authority.
 In the event of overmanning, the company aims to minimise the number of redundancies as far as possible through redeployment and training.
 Notice periods are governed by national agreements between the parties.